Notts / London

 What is mole removal?

 Most of us have moles on our face or body - small coloured spots on the skin that are usually completely harmless but can make us feel self-conscious.
-Zenith's Dr Maini is an expert at mole removal with over 20 years experience and thousands of happy patients.
-His preferred method of removal is by radiosurgery, which is incredibly efficient - very little bleeding and a small or barely visible scar.
+Zenith's Dr Maini is an expert at mole removal procedures with over 20 years experience and thousands of happy patients.
+His preferred method of removal is by radiosurgery, which is incredibly efficient - very little bleeding and a small or barely visible mole removal scar.
+See right for a typical mole removal cost, and see if this treatment is suited to your needs.

 You may have aesthetic or medical reasons for wanting to remove a mole - perhaps it is unsightly or you catch it on your clothing, or maybe you cut it while shaving.
 Radiosurgery is quick and efficient and gives excellent results.